-Anyway, not everybody is pleased by Joan Sutherland as Lucia.
-Someone thinks that her performance is too much abstract, ethereal and that in the end – even though exceptional – it is quite boring.
-I do not share this opinion, but I have to recognize that Sutherland’s usual trills and roulades, her shimmering high notes and incomparable technique do not obtain here the same enthralling effect of Alcina or – to remain in the same repertoire – Anna Bolena.
-There is something restrained in her when she sings Lucia, something that not even her marvellous “bel canto” conceals.
+Anyway, not everybody is pleased with Joan Sutherland’s Lucia.
+Someone thinks that her performance is too abstract, ethereal and that – even though exceptional – it is quite boring in the end.
+I disagree, but I have to recognize that Sutherland’s usual trills and roulades, her shimmering high notes and incomparable technique do not obtain here the same enthralling effect of Alcina or – to remain in the same repertoire – Anna Bolena.
+There is something restrained in the way she sings Lucia, something that not even her marvelous “bel canto” hides.

-This said, I think that her approach to Lucia is the right one to give prominence both to the virtuosity and to the frailty of her heroine.
+Nonetheless, I think that Sutherland’s approach to Lucia is the one that gives prominence both to the virtuosity and to the frailty of the heroine.
 Even though sometimes Sutherland seems in rapturous contemplation, her characterization highlights Lucia’s mental disorder from the beginning of the opera, perhaps with the only fault to make her a little too dreamy.
-However, her impeccable phrasing, flamboyant coloratura and abundance of puntature are enough to enliven the role, as if Lucia suddenly starts.
+Moreover, her impeccable phrasing, flamboyant coloratura and profusion of puntature enliven the role and “color” the music.

 Luciano Pavarotti (Edgardo)

-Italian tenor Luciano Pavarotti is definitely one of the best Edgardos in the recording history of Lucia.
-Apart from the intrinsic quality of his ringing and homogenous voice, which allows him to sing effortless and with smoothness, it is his choice of accents – sometimes tender, sometimes fierce – and his subtle characterization of the hero that is really amazing here.
-Pavarotti does not limit himself to sing Edgardo, he also gives psychological depth to him, favoured for sure by his origins and his perfect understanding of every nuance of the Italian language.
+Italian tenor Luciano Pavarotti is one of the best Edgardos in the recording history of Lucia.
+The intrinsic quality of his ringing and homogeneous voice allows him to sing effortlessly and smoothly.
+Moreover, his choice of accents – sometimes tender, sometimes fierce – and his subtle characterization of the hero is amazing.
+Pavarotti does not just sing Edgardo, but he gives psychological depth to him.
+His Italian origins favor him, and he reveals every nuance of the Italian language to a foreign audience.
 Add to this his amazing high notes, his agility and his perfect breath control and you will not have to look further for a great Edgardo.

 Sherrill Milnes (Enrico), Nicolai Ghiaurov (Raimondo) and the Others

 Huguette Tourangeau is a valuable Alisa and her burnished voice is a pleasure to hear in this cameo role.
-Ryland Davies (Arturo) is less worse than other improbable singers who sang this role, but he is not perfect too.
-The same can be said of Pier Francesco Poli is the role of Normanno.
+Ryland Davies (Arturo) is not as bad as other improbable singers who sang this role, but he is not perfect too.
+The same can be said of Pier Francesco Poli in the role of Normanno.

 Richard Bonynge’s conduction is the last, precious detail of the present Lucia.
-Firstly, he opens several traditional cuts and restores the entire “tower scene” at the beginning of the third act.
-In the second place, his long acquaintance with belcanto operas is evident.
+Firstly, he opens several traditional cuts and restores the “tower scene” at the beginning of the third act.
+In the second place, his long acquaintance with bel canto operas is obvious.
 As always, his conduction highlights the brilliant sound of the score and the Orchestra of the Royal Opera House shines.
-He closely follow the singers and it is not a trifle in this Lucia.
+He closely follows the singers and it is not a trifle in this Lucia.
 There is a passage in the duet between Lucia and Edgardo where he seems to follow desperately Pavarotti when the tenor does not care about the tempo, as it is usual with him.
 Overall, Bonynge is the reliable and gifted maestro he has always been.